Insurance and reinsurance in Ireland: overview

 Regulation 20 of the Insurance Reorganisation Regulations provides that winding-up proceedings will not affect the right of creditors to demand set-off of their claims against the claims of the insurance undertaking where set-off is permitted by the law applicable to the insurance undertaking's claim.
 A creditor must show mutuality of claims between the parties to rely on statutory set-off.
 Therefore, for example, where the reinsurer can prove mutual debits and credits in respect of the ceding company, set-off should be available to the reinsurer.

-Realisation of investments.
+Realisation of non-financial investment assets.

-Treatment of technical reserves.
+Treatment of equalisation or catastrophe reserves.

 Taxation of captive insurers is broadly the same as non-captives.